Graph Persistence goes Spectral: Experiments

 Following \citet{ballester2024expressivity}, we consider datasets containing minimal Cayley graphs with varying numbers of nodes \citep{Coolsaet2023} and the BREC benchmark \citep{wang2024empirical} - details are given in the Appendix.
 We compare four topological descriptors (PH$^0$, PH$^1$, RePHINE, and SpectRe) obtained using fixed filtration functions.
 Specifically, we use node degrees and augmented Forman–Ricci curvatures \citep{Samal2018} as vertex- and edge-level filtration functions, respectively — i.e., \( f_v(u) = |N(u)| \) and \( f_e(u,w) = 4 - |N(u)| - |N(w)| + 3|N(u) \cap N(w)| \).
 Note that only RePHINE and SpectRe leverage both functions as PH$^0$ applies \( f_e(u,w) = \max\{f_v(u), f_v(w)\} \) and PH$^1$ uses \( f_v(u) = 0 \) for all $u$. \looseness=-1

 \autoref{tab:cayley} presents the accuracy results for the Cayley and BREC datasets.
 Here, accuracy represents the fraction of pairs of distinct graphs for which the multisets of persistence tuples differ.
-In all datasets, the performance of PH$^0$ is bounded by that of PH$^1$, while PH$^1$ performs on par with RePHINE on Cayley data.
+In all datasets, the performance of PH$^0$ is bounded by that of PH$^1$, while PH$^1$ performs on par with RePHINE.
 Interestingly, for most datasets, these descriptors distinguish exactly the same graphs.
 Notably, SpectRe can separate all pairs of minimal Cayley graphs.
 Overall, PH$^0$ struggles to distinguish graphs across all BREC datasets, indicating that degree information is not informative in these cases.
-Interestingly, we can observe the expressivity gap between PH$^1$ and RePHINE on Extension and CFI.
 Except for the (regular) Distance dataset, these results confirm the high expressivity of SpectRe on exploiting complex graph structures, even under simple degree-based filtrations.
 We note that the BREC datasets `strongly connected' and `4-vertex condition' were omitted from the table since no descriptor can separate any of their pairs of graphs.
 For completeness, \autoref{fig:examples_rephine_spectre} illustrates a pair of graphs that RePHINE does not separate but SpectRe does. \looseness=-1